 For decades, caring for seniors has fallen into the “who pays for it?” trap.
 Provinces provide the oversight and some funding, which is supplemented by co-payments from seniors and their families in these long-term care homes.
 But when provincial budgets are squeezed by other priorities, seniors have often been left behind.

-By tying federal funding transfers to specific and coordinated service requirements, we can ensure seniors in long-term care homes are getting the care they need.
+By tying federal funding transfers to specific and coordinated standards, we can ensure seniors in long-term care homes are getting the care they need.

 Most provinces have turned to for-profit providers, many of them large corporations that are in the business of running seniors’ homes.
 According to the CBC, just under 40 per cent of long-term care homes in Canada are run by for-profit businesses.
 The rest are public, non-profit or a mix.
 This ratio changes depending on where you live.
 For example, in Ontario, the province with the highest number of long-term care homes, 57 per cent of them are for-profit.

 Who administers the homes is important.
 History continues to show that for-profit delivery of services means worse care.
 A recent Toronto Star article reported that seniors in for-profit long-term care homes in Ontario are far more likely to be infected with COVID-19 and die than those who live in non-profit and municipally-run homes.